-- Domestic iron and ironing board (shared with another competitor) - Table close to power outlets - Fabric, thread, interfacing, optional accessories, buttons - Machine needles (competitors can supply their own if they want)
+- Domestic iron and ironing board - Table close to power outlets - Fabric, thread, interfacing, optional accessories, and buttons/snaps - Machine needles (competitors can supply their own if they want)

 Important Note: Please contact Crystal Bodfish for a list of supplies, fabric, and pattern.
 This will be sent out to registered schools in March.